-Step 19 After the switch reboots, use Telnet to return to the switch, and enter the show version privileged EXEC command to verify the upgrade procedure.
+Step 23 After the switch reboots, use Telnet to return to the switch, and enter the privileged EXEC show version command to verify the upgrade procedure.

 If you have a previously opened browser session to the upgraded switch, close the browser, and restart it to ensure that you are using the latest HTML files.

-Using the CLI to Upgrade Member Switches
+Using the CLI to Upgrade LRE Member Switches